automl/auto-sklearn/doc/installation.rst

 Docker Image
 =========================
-A Docker image is also provided as a github package.
-The user must authenticate following the instructions from `GitHub Packages <https://help.github.com/en/packages/using-github-packages-with-your-projects-ecosystem/configuring-docker-for-use-with-github-packages>`_ .
-Then, the image can be downloaded as follows:
+A Docker image is also provided on dockerhub.
+To download from dockerhub,
+use:

 .. code:: bash

-    docker pull docker.pkg.github.com/automl/auto-sklearn/auto-sklearn:latest
+    docker pull mfeurer/auto-sklearn:master

-You can also verify that the images are downloaded via:
+You can also verify that the image was downloaded via:

 .. code:: bash